sutd50003/cohortproblems/ce6/ce6.md

 ## Task 2 (5 Marks)

-Derive the Solution class diagram by extending the domain class diagram derived in CE5.
+Derive the Solution class diagram by extending the domain class diagram derived in CE5 (Sufficient to include classes related to the use case you chose).

 ## Task 3 (5 Marks)